Born This Way Ball: Background and development

-A European leg was announced in March 2012, which consisted of twenty-one dates over a period of two months, initiating in Bulgaria while concluding in Spain.
-Subsequently, German electronic musician Zedd was declared as an opening act for the Asian leg of the tour, while longtime collaborator Lady Starlight and British glam rock band The Darkness were approached as opening acts for the European portion of the Born This Way Ball.
-In their website, the band stated that they were "honoured to announce their addition to the bill as main support for Lady Gaga's Born This Way Ball tour 2012."
-Dates for Latin America were announced on August 6, 2012 via Twitter.
-There were two dates in North America and four in South America, with more to be added.
+A European leg was announced in March 2012, which consisted of 21 dates over a period of two months, kicking-off in Sofia, Bulgaria, and concluding in Spain.
+Soon thereafter, German electronic musician Zedd was declared as Gaga's opening act for the Asian leg of the tour, while longtime collaborator Lady Starlight and British glam rock band The Darkness were approached as opening acts for the European portion of the tour.
+On their website, The Darkness stated that they were "honoured to announce their addition to the bill as main support for Lady Gaga's Born This Way Ball tour 2012."
+Dates for Latin America were announced on August 6, 2012, via Twitter.
+There were two initial dates in North America and four in South America, with more soon added.

-Gaga evaluated the tour as an "electro-metal pop-opera"; "the tale of the Beginning, the genesis of the Kingdom of Fame.
+Gaga evaluated the tour as an "electro-metal pop-opera" and "the tale of the Beginning, the genesis of the Kingdom of Fame.
 How we were birthed and how we will die celebrating."
-Dance rehearsals occurred for approximately one month.
-In February 2012, she revealed that she would release stage designs for the Born This Way Ball via Twitter.
-Gaga unveiled a sketch of the stage design, which was designed by the singer herself and her creative team Haus of Gaga.
-Gaga tweeted: "I'm so excited.
+Dance rehearsals were held for approximately one month.
+In February 2012, Gaga revealed that she would release visuals of the show's stage set via Twitter.
+The singer unveiled a sketch of the stage design, which was created by Gaga herself along with her creative team, Haus of Gaga.
+She tweeted: "I'm so excited.
 The Haus has been working so hard, we can't wait for you to see it!!
 Love you Little Monsters, have the time of your life."
-The stage was completed over a period of a few months, and was modeled after a medieval Gothic castle, featuring viewing towers, intricate carvings and a large catwalk to interact with the audience.
-It took over fifteen trailers—which measured fifty-three feet in length—to move the castle onto the stage.
+The stage was built over a period of several months, and was modeled after a medieval-gothic castle, featuring tall viewing towers, intricate carvings and a large catwalk to interact with the floor audience.
+The spectacle required at least 15 trailers to move the castle onto the stage, each one measuring nearly 53 feet (16.15 m) long.
 The area enclosed by the catwalk was described by Gaga as "The Monster Pit".
 "The Monster Pit is General Admission only, and Little Monsters [...] unlock it when they arrive to the arena or stadium.
 Entry to The Monster Pit is relegated [...] to the fans who have arrived first, waited all night, [...] dressed to 'Ball.'
 Every night Haus of Gaga will choose fans from The Monster Pit to come back stage and meet me!
 These tickets are not more expensive.
 No dress code requirement.
 Born This Way means anything goes."

-As part of an advertising campaign in the weeks proceeding to the tour, sketches of four costumes designed by Giorgio Armani were released to the press.
-Armani previously contributed attires to Gaga at the 52nd Annual Grammy Awards, and again during her endeavors on the Monster Ball Tour.
-Many other outtfits were provided by Donatella Versace for the tour.
+As part of an advertising campaign in the weeks prior to the tour, sketches of four costumes designed by Giorgio Armani were released to the press; Armani previously dressed Gaga for the 52nd Annual Grammy Awards, and later, on the Monster Ball Tour.
+Many other costumes on the tour were created by Donatella Versace.